apache/arrow/docs/source/format/CanonicalExtensions.rst

   to be used as a message in the interprocess communication machinery (IPC).

   This structure has no relationship with the Fixed shape tensor extension type defined by this specification.
-With defining an extension type one can use fixed shape tensors as elements in a field of a RecordBatch or a Table.
+Instead, this extension type lets one use fixed shape tensors as elements in a field of a RecordBatch or a Table.